 SAGRs strategically route loading to different areas in the bed when the water is warm, to grow the needed biomass to fully treat the loading when it gets cold.

 There are over 100 full-scale SAGR installations across North America, some more than a decade old.

 The Calgary International Airport started getting hit with municipal surcharges for their organic loading, they knew they needed a way to treat their glycol-contaminated stormwater…

-To learn more about what we have done for various industries and what we can provide for your project, choose an industry below.
+To learn more about what we have done for various clients, populations, and industries (and what we can provide for your project), choose the category that most closely matches yours, below.